ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 ![Detailed OD chart](img/ODTable.png "Detailed OD chart")

-*Notice: On the beatmap listing page, Overall Difficulty is listed as Accuracy.*
+*Notice: On the beatmap page, Overall Difficulty is listed as Accuracy.*

 Overall Difficulty, commonly abbreviated as OD, defines how difficult it is to achieve high accuracy.
 The values range from 0 to 10; higher OD values will require more accuracy and precision.
 Since accuracy is important for gaining HP, overall difficulty indirectly influences how hard it is to pass the beatmap.
 Higher OD values mean shorter time windows to clear the hit objects, both in general and terms of getting the highest score value from the hit object.